awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

 .......................................
 A cluster contains several instances each of which can run GraphStorm Docker container.

-To create such a cluster, in one instance, please follow the :ref:`Environment Setup <setup_docker>` description to setup GraphStorm Docker container environment, and use a Docker management system, e.g., AWS ECR, to upload the Docker image built in the instance to a Docker repository and pull it to the rest of the instances in the cluster.
+To create such a cluster please follow the :ref:`Environment Setup <setup_docker>`.
+The guide shows you how to build GraphStorm Docker images, and use a Docker container registry, e.g. AWS ECR, to upload the GraphStorm image to an ECR repository and pull it on the instances in the cluster.

-If there is no such Docker manangement system available in your environment, in **each** instance of the cluster, follow the :ref:`Environment Setup <setup_docker>` description to build a GraphStorm Docker image, and start the image as a container.
+If you can't access a Docker registry from your environment, in **each** instance of the cluster, follow the :ref:`Environment Setup <setup_docker>` description to build a GraphStorm Docker image, and start the image as a container.
 Then exchange the ssh key from inside of one GraphStorm Docker containers to the rest containers in the cluster, i.e., copy the keys from the ``/root/.ssh/id_rsa.pub`` from one container to ``/root/.ssh/authorized_keys`` in containers on all other containers.

 .. note::